 Home Remedies for a Toothache

 Take a small piece of cotton ball or gauze pad and put 1 to 2 drops of clove bud oil on it.
 Stick the cotton ball or gauze pad directly on the hole.
 The piece should be large enough to fit into the hole snugly without falling out.
 Or, use clove oil (2-4 drops) in 1/4 glass of water for a mouthwash.
-Clove has a numbing effect and kill the bacteria also.
+Clove has a numbing effect and kills bacteria.

 Swish coconut oil or extra virgin olive oil in the mouth and through the teeth for 5 to 10 minutes before spitting out.
 Practice oil pulling daily.